 Eye drops can also be helpful in reducing itchy eyes.
 Alaway and Zaditor are two over-the-counter eye drops that can help reduce the watery, itchy eye symptoms.

-Two nasal steroid sprays are now over-the-counter that weren’t just a year ago or so ago.
-Nasacort and Flonase both work to reduce inflammation and allergic reaction inside the nose.
+Several nasal steroid sprays are now over-the-counter.
+Nasacort, Flonase, Flonase sensimist, and Rhinocort work to reduce inflammation and allergic reaction inside the nose.
 They’re non-habit forming, and are even safe for kids.
-And now you don’t need a prescription.
+And you don’t need a prescription.

 These nasal steroid sprays can be even more effective if you start them prior to symptom onset, such as a week or two before your allergy season starts.

 Allergy testing/immunotherapy (“allergy shots”)

 Some people try to “power through” their allergy symptoms, thinking of them as more of an annoyance or nuisance than a real problem.
 But allergies can take their toll on your overall health.